-When Jenkins and his social-worker wife answered a newspaper advert seeking new foster parents, Billie-Jo was placed with them in the family home in West Ham, east London.
+When Jenkins and his social-worker wife answered a newspaper advertisement seeking new foster parents, Billie-Jo was placed with them in the family home in West Ham, east London.
 She was already a school friend of the couple’s eldest daughter.

-Suspicion soon fell on her foster father.
+Suspicion soon fell onto her foster father.
 Sion Jenkins claimed he had just returned from a shopping trip with two of his four daughters, Annie and Lottie, and found Billie-Jo in a pool of blood.
 Blood spots found on his jacket were consistent with the victim’s blood.

-According to BBC, the jury of eight men and four women at Lewes Crown Court decided by a unanimous verdict that Jenkins, a man with no previous convictions, was guilty of the brutal murder.
+According to BBC, the jury of eight men and four women at Lewes Crown Court decided unanimously that Jenkins, a man with no previous convictions, was guilty of the brutal murder.

-On September 15, 1999, Channel 4’s Trial and Error television show reported that a mentally disturbed man was seen in the area of the Jenkins home on the day of Billie-Jo’s murder, further casting doubt on Sion’s conviction.
+On September 15, 1999, Channel 4’s Trial and Error television show reported that a mentally disturbed man was seen in the Jenkins home area on the day of Billie-Jo’s murder, further casting doubt on Sion’s conviction.
 This man became known as Mr. B at the trial.
-According to The Guardian, Brian Kent, who runs a guesthouse on the road where the Jenkins family lived, told the Old Bailey that Mr B rang his doorbell at about 3pm on the day of the murder.”
+According to The Guardian, “Brian Kent, who runs a guesthouse on the road where the Jenkins family lived, told the Old Bailey that Mr. B rang his doorbell at about 3 pm on the day of the murder.”

-The Guardian further reported that on the final day of Mr Jenkins’s defense, the jury heard from two witnesses who said they saw Mr B on a bench in a park opposite the Jenkins’ house, on the day of the murder.
+The Guardian further reported that on the final day of Mr. Jenkins’s defense, the jury heard from two witnesses who said they saw Mr. B on a bench in a park opposite the Jenkins’ house on the day of the murder.
 Samantha Mott, of Chelmsford, Essex, told the jury she was walking in the park with her grandparents.
 “He stared at us as we walked by,” she said.
 “He was rubbing his nose and making a snorting noise.
 It made me feel uncomfortable.”
-A few minutes later she saw an ambulance going past.
+A few minutes later, she saw an ambulance going past.

 Mr. B was eventually restrained and taken to the police station.
-Two officers described seeing Mr. B holding part of a blue plastic bag up to his nose as he lay on the bench in the police cell in a “fetal position”.
-They later found two more pieces of plastic in his underpants during a strip search, according to The Guardian.
+Two officers described seeing Mr. B holding part of a blue plastic bag up to his nose as he lay on the bench in the police cell in a “fetal position.”
+According to The Guardian, they later found two more pieces of plastic in his underpants during a strip search.

 Unbelievably, this man was ruled out as a suspect by police in the young girl’s murder.

 Jenkins has maintained his innocence since the murder, and his story has never changed.
 In 2002, Lois Jenkins took their four daughters to Tasmania.
 The girls do not have contact with Sion, who wrote about the case in 2008.

 - The stalker Billie-Jo mentioned in December 1996.
 Who was he?
 Why was he following her?